-(e) Director General Health Services or his
+(e) Director-General Health Services of the Province, or his nominee.

-nominee not below the rank of Director

-(B-19).

-(3) The Chairperson and members of the Board shall be appointed for a term up to three years, extendable for another such term by the Government in the public interest.
+(3) The Chairperson and members of the Board shall be appointed for a tenure of two years.

-(4) No member shall be deputed to perform any duty for inspection of a psychiatric facility wherein he has a direct or indirect conflict of interest.
+(4) No member shall be deputed to perform any duty as a visitor to a psychiatric facility wherein he has a direct or indirect conflict of interest.

-5. (1) The Board may, at any time, enter and inspect any psychiatric facility within its area of responsibility and require the production of any records and documents for inspection to ensure that they are in proper order.
+5. Powers and functions of the Board.-(1) The Board may, at any time, enter and inspect any psychiatric facility within its area of responsibility and require the production of any records and documents for inspection to ensure that they are in proper order.